 Black Sea Bass with Chilcostle Chile Sauce, Braised Leeks, Fennel and Garlic

-To prepare the Fish Stock, in a wide mouth skillet over medium heat, melt the butter and sauté the chopped vegetables until very lightly caramelized, about 10 minutes.
+In a wide mouth skillet over medium heat, melt the butter and sauté the chopped vegetables until very lightly caramelized, about 10 minutes.
 Add the fish bones and sauté over very low heat, turning the bones very gently.
 Cover the skillet and allow the bones to gently steam for about 5 to 10 minutes.
 Add water.
 Bring to a near boil and then gently simmer for about 30 minutes.
 Strain the stock and reserve.

-For the Chilcostle Sauce, cut or tear the Chilcostle chile into rough pieces.
+Cut or tear the Chilcostle chile into rough pieces.
 Melt the butter in a sauce skillet over medium heat.
 Add all ingredients (except for the hoja santa and cream) and sauté slowly over low heat, stirring frequently.
 Do not brown the ingredients but allow the tomatoes to stew.
 Cook until all of the liquid has evaporated.
 Add 2 cups fish stock.
 Add the hoja santa leaf.
 Simmer until the ingredients are soft, about 15 minutes.
 Add the 1/2 cup heavy cream and simmer an additional 10 minutes.
 Remove the hoja santa leaf.
 Allow the mixture to cool.
 When cool, purée the ingredients in a blender until smooth.
 Strain the sauce through a sieve to remove any unprocessed pieces.
 Adjust salt and pepper.
 When ready to serve, gently reheat the sauce.
 Do not boil.

+Remove any small bones from the fillets.
+Refrigerate the fillets until ready.
+Heat a little olive oil in a skillet (preferably non-stick) over high heat.
+Sauté the fillets of bass skin side down until the skin is crisp.
+Turn the fillets over and lower the heat and finish cooking the fish.
 To warm the Braised Leeks, Fennel and Garlic, return the braised leeks and the fennel and garlic to a broad skillet.
 Add the butter and warm the leek mixture over medium heat.
 Cut and remove the strings from the leeks.
 Salt to taste.

-To serve, place two pieces of leek in the center of each plate.
+Place two pieces of leek in the center of each plate.
 Spoon some of the garlic cloves and fennel cubes over the leeks.
 Place a fillet of bass over the leeks.
 Spoon some sauce around the bass.
 Sprinkle the skin of the bass with a little coarse sea salt and tarragon sprigs.